Updated: Oct 15

 First, you should know, anxiety shows up for all of us.
-Even after you have worked on it, there could be something that sparks you or perhaps, health reason because you added edginess.
-The difference is when you have worked through it you have the chance to redirect it a lot faster.
+Even after you have worked on it, there could be something that sparks you or perhaps, health reason, because you added edginess.
+The difference is when you have worked through it, you have the chance to redirect it a lot faster.
 Before I started turning things around, it is fair to say I had a certain anxiousness about me almost all the time.
-Through time I was able to shake it off after a couple hours, and now, I can generally turn it around within minutes.
-I say generally my friends, we ALL have bad days.
+Through time, I could shake it off after a couple of hours, and now, I can generally turn it around within minutes.
+I generally say my friends, we ALL have bad days.

 I decided to start a round of Anxiety Tip blogs and will keep it going for as long as I have tips to share.
-You will get at least one a week, at times more.
+You will get at least once a week, at times more.
 Hoping these mini tips help turn your anxiousness/anxiety to build a happier, healthier YOU!!
-You are worth it my friends.
+You are worth it.

-Start a journal, I know what you are thinking but stay with me a minute.
+Start a journal.
+I know what you are thinking but stay with me for a minute.

-One very important thing to determine before you can turn it around is when it shows up.
-Even for me, someone who had anxiousness almost all the time, I needed to pinpoint when/why it was showing up.
-Of course, there are different things that spark anxiety, at least for me, but there is usually one underlying cause.
-For me it truly was a lack of self-confidence and positive self-efficacy.
+One essential thing to determine before you can turn it around is when it shows up.
+Even for me, someone who had anxiousness almost all the time, I needed to pinpoint when/why it showed up.
+Of course, different things spark anxiety, at least for me, but there is usually one underlying cause.
+For me, it indeed was a lack of self-confidence and positive self-efficacy.

-After meals make a note if it sparked anything, if it did, also note what you ate.
+After meals, note if it sparked anything; if it did, record what you ate.

-At the end of the day before you go to bed, make another note, reflect on the day.
-If there were any other points that sparked your anxiety, write it down.
+At the end of the day, before you go to bed, make another note, reflect on the day.
+If any other points sparked your anxiety, write it down.

 Give yourself a good week, then look back and note any commonalities in your days.
 Write down if there are foods that spark your anxiety.
-Make a note if there are certain people that get you anxious.
+Make a note if certain people get you anxious.
 Look at the times, are there patterns?
-Once you have these triggers noted you will be better able to change what you need to.
+Once you have these triggers noted, you will be better able to change what you need to.

 I recommend continuing to journal at least until you start seeing the patterns shifting.
-After that point, I still highly recommend it but adding in more then just when anxiety was sparked.
+After that point, I still highly recommend it but adding in more than just when anxiety was sparked.